 As more companies rely on data to make their most important decisions, earning a Master of Business Administration degree can be a game changer for your career.
-Utica College offers an online MBA program that features core courses such as data-driven decision making.
+Utica University offers an online MBA program that features core courses such as data-driven decision making.
 Designed to be integrated and applied, these courses establish critical thinking and problem analysis for executive decision-making and data-context relevance.
 The program can be completed in two years of part-time study and many requirements can be completed online, and/or on campus, due to its blended learning format.

 Here are examples of how three companies – Google, Amazon and Southwest Airlines – are using data to make decisions that increase their success and profitability.

 Google’s name is synonymous with data-driven decision making.
 The company’s goal is to ensure all decisions are based on data and analytics.
 In fact, part of the company’s culture is to discuss questions, not pithy answers, at meetings.